Clinical Policy Bulletin: Transcatheter Closure of Septal Defects

 Patent Ductus Arteriosus

-Aetna considers transcatheter occlusion of patent ductus arteriosus (PDA) medically necessary using closure devices approved by the FDA for this indication.
+Aetna considers transcatheter occlusion of patent ductus arteriosus (PDA) medically necessary using the Amplatzer duct occluder or other closure devices approved by the FDA for this indication.

 Aetna considers closure devices not approved by the FDA for transcatheter occlusion of PDA experimental and investigational for this indication.